henvic/picel/README.md

 ## tl;dr
 1. Download the latest picel binary release for your platform from the [releases page](https://github.com/henvic/picel/releases).
-2. Run it with no arguments or with something like `--Backend localhost:8080`
+2. Run it with no arguments or with something like `--backend localhost:8080`
 3. Use [picel-js](https://github.com/henvic/picel-js) to encode your images.

 The default port is 8123.
 Change it with `--addr :8000` to listen on port 8000 (for example).